 Around the world there are building height restrictions that determine what equipment is suitable for a production line.
 This means that the planning goals for a new or existing facility are often compromised by the functional restrictions of the building.
 Additionally, where tall mixing towers are a possibility, companies are increasingly concerned by the increased safety issues involved with operator access in cleaning, filling and maintaining such processes.
 The increased running and maintenance costs that come with a much larger facility also need to be considered.

-In this article we discuss the alternatives to tall towers and the increased benefits of a flexible mixing system for food and dairy manufacturers.
-We’ll look at how a modular system can help you adhere to regulatory requirements, eliminate cleaning down-time and mitigate segregation problems, increasing flexibility - enabling you to produce what you want, when you want.
+In this article, we discuss the alternatives to tall towers and the increased benefits of a flexible mixing system for food and dairy manufacturers.
+We’ll look at how a modular system can help you adhere to regulatory requirements, eliminate cleaning downtime and mitigate segregation problems, increasing flexibility - enabling you to produce what you want, when you want.

 We sat with Dave Newell, one of Matcon’s food and dairy specialists, to understand the mixing problems he encounters in his conversations with manufacturers and how he’s able to help them.

-The Challenges of Planning Restrictions
+The Challenges of Planning Restrictions When Buying Processing Equipment

 Increasingly, planning restrictions are making the installation of tall towers difficult.
-Typically, there is a 6-7 metre distance (floor to ceiling) of permitted usable space in most factories however most fixed mixing towers sit higher than this once installed.
+Typically, there is a 6-7 meter distance (floor to ceiling) of permitted usable space in most factories however most fixed mixing towers sit higher than this once installed.

 Recently a Dairy company in the South East Asia region approached us after encountering this exact same problem.
 The company received a number of questions from their local authority because their facility blueprints showed a high ceiling height.
 The issue escalated so much that the local community had initiated discussions about compensation payments.
 We helped them out of this situation by introducing our flexible mixing system, installed well below the nine metre height restriction.
 This will save the facility a huge amount on building costs and eliminate any compensation costs.
 The added benefits were less downtime through cleaning and ultimately greater productivity and profitability.
 Find out how you can grow your food & nutrition manufacturing without facility expansion in this blog article.